SidVermaS/CryptoCurrencyTracker/README.md

 ## Steps to run the application on local

-1. Installs the all of the pacakges
+1. Installs all of the pacakges

 ```bash
 npm i